mirskytech/angular-ui-timepicker/index.md

     bower install angular-ui-timepicker

-Include script, css and dependencies (see [Installation](getstarted.html) page) and add the attribute to your form field:
+Include script, css and dependencies (see [Installation](getstarted.html) page), add `ui-timepicker` as a dependency to the angular app and add the `ui-timepicker` attribute to your form field:

     <input type="text" ui-timepicker />

 ### Issue tracking